Mirror Descent Under Generalized Smoothness: Generalized Smooth Function Class

+\begin{assumption} The objective function $f$ is differentiable and \emph{closed} within its \emph{open} domain $\X$. \end{assumption} $f$ is closed if its sub-level sets $\cbrac{\x\in\X|f(\x)\le a}$ are closed for all $a\in\R$~\citep{boyd2004convex}.
+A continuous $f$ satisfying \cref{ass:closed-f} if and only if $f(\x)$ tends to $+\infty$ when $\x$ approaches the boundary of $\X$~\citep{liu2023gs}.
 Note that when the optimization problem degenerates to the unconstrained setting, this assumption holds naturally for all continuous functions~\citep{boyd2004convex}.
 Now we present the following proposition, indicating that $\mathcal{F}_{\ell}(\norm{\cdot})$ and $\mathcal{F}_{\ell,r}(\norm{\cdot})$ are nearly equivalent.